snowplow-archive/snowplow.github.com/_posts/2014-04-xx-snowplow-python-tracker-0.3.0-released.md

 <h2><a name="ecommerce">3.
 Ecommerce tracking</a></h2>

-In previous versions of the Python Tracker, you had to individually call a tracking method for each item in the transaction and for the transaction as a whole.
+In previous versions of the Python Tracker, you had to individually call a tracking method for each item in the ecommerce transaction and for the transaction as a whole.
 The new version has a single method called `track_ecommerce_transaction` that is called once per transaction.
 This is its signature:

 {% highlight python %}
 def track_ecommerce_transaction(self, order_id, total_value,